jamauro/rangerrunning/content/faq.md

 #### Maximum group size for a private group at one time?

-We have hosted activities up too 1,500 people.
+We have hosted activities up to 1,500 people.
 Large groups will be broken down into smaller, more manageable groups.

 #### Do you offer a DMC or group discount?
 If so, what are those rates?